|

 a cutting board with fresh herbs on top

 Each year starts the same.
+A desire to have baskets of fresh produce.
 A list of veggies I dream of growing in abundance and a variety of seeds to start them all off.
 Watching, praying, and hoping that I just might conquer them all in the upcoming season.
 Not thinking too much about the details.
 But just enough to know what I am doing.
 Or rather, make it appear that way.

 The confidence dwindles a bit as the seedlings die off or never begin to grow for that matter.
 But the one thing every gardener can be sure of is.
-The zucchini patch will be bursting.
+The good news is, the zucchini patch will be bursting.
 Every day new ones double in size just hours later.
 Frying them, roasting them, turning them into pasta.
 There is a never-ending need for preparing them.
-As if you try and do the same old thing all season.
+And if you try and do the same old thing all season.
 You will find yourself hating them and unable to give them away.

 Tools You May Need